openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 ### Step 3 (Optional): Install OpenCV from YUM

-OpenCV is necessary to run demos from Open Model Zoo (OMZ).
-Some OpenVINO samples and demos also use OpenCV as a dependency.
+OpenCV is necessary to run demos from Open Model Zoo.
+Some OpenVINO toolkit samples and demos also use OpenCV as a dependency.
 OpenVINO provides a package to install OpenCV from YUM:

 #### To install the latest version of OpenCV